Monday, November 11, 2019

-Every antitrust case must consider the market environment in which conduct is to be evaluated.
+Every antitrust case must consider the market environment in which conduct is evaluated.
 SSOs operated by multiple firms are joint ventures.
 Antitrust’s role is to evaluate how challenged restraints operate within the venture and condemn unreasonably anticompetitive practices.
-In her Qualcomm decision Judge Koh devoted considerable space to standard essential patents and FRAND commitments, but she addressed the antitrust refusal to deal and exclusion claims with little reference to standard setting or FRAND.
+In her Qualcomm decision Judge Koh devoted considerable space to standard essential patents and FRAND commitments, but she addressed the antitrust exclusion claims with little reference to standard setting or FRAND.

 Breach of a FRAND commitment violates the antitrust laws when it causes competitive harm.
 For §1 of the Sherman Act, this requires an agreement that threatens to reduce market output.
 If the conduct is reasonably ancillary to other procompetitive activity, this requires an assessment of market power and anticompetitive effects.
 For tying and exclusive dealing the principal vehicle of competitive harm is foreclosure of competitors.
 In lengthy discussions, Judge Koh found foreclosure levels in the Qualcomm case to be significant.
 Perhaps because it was unnecessary, however, she did not consider whether antitrust policy should have heightened concerns about foreclosure in networked markets where interoperability is essential.